wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/050_use-case.rst

     sca.check.result: failed
     sca.check.previous_result: passed

 The level 9 alert shows how the check has changed from **passed** to **failed**.
-This state is updated on the manager side and the last result scanned is available from the SCA tab in the Wazuh app.
+This state is updated on the manager side and the last result scanned is available from the SCA tab in the Wazuh app, which finishes the path that began with the host being scaned.

 .. thumbnail:: ../../../images/sca/SCA-ip-forward-check.png
     :title: Alert about IP forwarding check